freenas/freenas-docs/userguide/virtualmachines.rst

 Set a :guilabel:`Device Order` number to determine the boot order of this device.
 A lower number means a higher boot priority.

+Define the size of the file in GiB.

 .. _vms-VNC: